Cantera/cantera-website/pages/science/reactions.rst

 **New in Cantera 2.6**

-The Blowers-Masel rate expression is an approximation proposed by Blowers and Masel [#BlowersMasel2000]_ to automatically scale activation energy as we change species' enthalpies.
-The activation energy estimation can be written
+In some circumstances like thermodynamic sensitivity analysis, or modeling heterogeneous reactions from one catalyst surface to another, the enthalpy of reactions needs to be tweaked.
+Since reactions' energetics is changed, the activation energy of reactions should also be adjusted accordingly to provide accurate simulation results.
+The enthalpy can be modified by changing temperature and revising NASA polynomial coefficients in Cantera.
+To predict the activation energy change, the Blowers-Masel rate expression is implemented, which is an approximation proposed by Blowers and Masel [#BlowersMasel2000]_ to automatically scale activation energy as species' enthalpies are changed in hydrogen transfer reactions.
-as:
+The activation energy estimation can be written as:

 .. math::